diegomezg/devops-trainee-program/01 - Linux operating system/README.md

 - SSH/SCP and how to use in our every day
 - Linux Directories
 - Users and Groups
-- the root user
+- The root user
-- permissions and owners
+- Permissions and owners
 - Process PID/PPID, Daemons and Zombies
-- soft links and hard links
+- Soft links and hard links
 - PIPES and GREP/EGREP
 - RPM
 - YUM/DNF
-- systemctl and service
+- Systemctl and service
-- basic commands
+- Basic commands
-- compress files (tar, gzip, bzip2)
+- Compress files (tar, gzip, bzip2)